ALTIBASE/Documents/README.md

-Altibase manuals will be placed here.
+Altibase manuals and technical documents will be placed here.